Hekta/Passwords-CH/README.md

  - The label of the aliases is "passwords" (they require the "commandhelper.alias.passwords" permission to run properly).

- - The "passwords.admin" permission is for use the admin aliases.
+ - The "passwords.admin" permission is needed to use the admin aliases.

 - Configs: